danieltjw/react-django-events/README.md

 ### SMS Notification Service

-An optional SMS notification service can send out a feedback summary after specified interval.
-This setting can changed on the fly.
+An optional SMS notification service can send out a feedback summary after specified interval using Django's post_save signal.

+This settings can changed on the fly through heroku's config variable dashboard without needing to redeploy the app.

+---

+### Security

+Links opened in new window have the [`rel="noopener"` attribute](https://html.spec.whatwg.org/multipage/links.html#link-type-noopener).

 ---